GT-RAIL/derail-fetchit-public/rail_semantic_grasping/README.md

 These two packages maybe will be combined in the future.

 ## Collect New Objects for Semantic Grasping
-### Notes
+### Note
 The AffordanceNet model we use right now is only trained on a small number of object classes, so objects from other classes probably won't be detected and correctly segmented.

+### Setup
 The current model is also not very robust to difficult viewing angles and lighting conditions, so please try to follow the setup shown below.

 ### Steps